IBM/customized-deployable-architecture/da customization tutorials/1 - basic da customization/README.md

 # Basic Deployable Architecture Customization

-This tutorial customizes the [VSI on VPC landing zone](https://cloud.ibm.com/catalog/architecture/deploy-arch-ibm-slz-vsi-ef663980-4c71-4fac-af4f-4a510a9bcf68-global) [Deployable Aarchitecgure](https://www.ibm.com/cloud/blog/turn-your-terraform-templates-into-deployable-architectures) (DA) but restricting it to four required configurational properties.
-It is doing so by creating a new (custom/private) catalog tile as following:
+This tutorial customizes the [VSI on VPC landing zone](https://cloud.ibm.com/catalog/architecture/deploy-arch-ibm-slz-vsi-ef663980-4c71-4fac-af4f-4a510a9bcf68-global) [Deployable Aarchitecgure](https://www.ibm.com/cloud/blog/turn-your-terraform-templates-into-deployable-architectures) (DA) by restricting its configuration to only expose four required configurational properties.
+It is doing so by creating a new (custom/private) catalog tile that is re-uses the IBM DA as following:

 ## Customized Configuration